 to every man that worketh good, to the Jew first, and also to the Gentile: for there is no respect of persons with God.
 For as many as have sinned without law shall also perish without law: and as many as have sinned in the law shall be judged by the law; (for not the hearers of the law are just before God, but the doers of the law shall be justified.

 "Glory, honour, and peace, to every man that worketh good."
-But what does it mean, what does Paul intend when he instructs his readers to do good?
-He perhaps expands on his intentions in his letter to the faithful in Christ.
+But what does it mean, what did Paul intend when he instructed his readers to do good?
+He perhaps expanded on his intentions in his letter to the faithful in Christ.

 EPHESIANS 2:10 For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.

-Paul writes that these faithful believers were created unto good works.
+Paul wrote that these faithful believers were created unto good works.
 They were not created simply for their own fulfillment, or just to be content and happy.
 They were created unto good works, as GOD's workmanship, GOD's masterpiece.
-Then Paul goes on to further elucidate upon these good works.
+Then Paul went on to further elucidate upon these good works.

 EPHESIANS 4:29-32 Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers.
 And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption.
 Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice: and be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ's sake hath forgiven you.